Scouting in Missouri: Order of the Arrow

 The council is served by the Nampa Tsi lodge.

 In 1971 Meta #216 and Po-E-Mo #426 merged.
-This merger took place after the Great Rivers Council merged with Lake of the Ozark Council.
+This merge took place after the Great Rivers Council merged with the Lake of the Ozark Council.
 The name Nampa-Tsi translated means "twin lodges."

 There have been different designs for the lodge pocket flap.
 The original design of our lodge flap, by Vigil Honor James Quick, had an Osage (pronounced Oh-Song-Eh) Indian with a reservation hat, a coup staff, a flaming arrow, a lake and rivers, and two tepees.
 Some think that the hat was worn by the Osage Indian because they traded with settlers.
 This was not the case.
 The hats were taken as coup from pioneer settlers after they had been scalped.

 Sons of Daniel Boone

 Originally, the Sons of Daniel Boone was created by Daniel Carter Beard to encourage boys to go outdoors for recreation.
 This organization became the Boy Pioneers of America which merged with similar outdoor groups into the Boy Scouts of America in 1910.
 In 2006, the Sons of Daniel Boone reemerged as an honor camp society for Scouts and Scouters who have kept returning to Great Rivers Council Summer Camp.